Written by the UPGUYS Editorial Team

 Luckily, spotting a change in your hair falling out is usually relatively easy.

 The best time to start thinking about how to reverse the early balding signs is as soon as you see them.
 Setting surgical methods aside, the only tested way to slow down hair loss is by taking proper medicine.

 Note: Don't trust sources that tell you it's possible to reliably stop balding by massaging the scalp or incorporating certain foods (although low-protein and calorie-restricted diets might cause temporary hair loss).

 Your first option is minoxidil, which is a topical solution (e.g. spray or liquid) applied to your scalp.
 Minoxidil works as a vasodilator, widening your blood vessels to improve blood circulation in your hair follicles, thus promoting their growth.

 Finasteride works by decreasing the levels of dihydrotestosterone (DHT) in the scalp.
-So it reverses the miniaturization of the hair follicle and maintains the amount of hairs in their anagen stage.
+So it reverses the miniaturization of the hair follicle and maintains the number of hairs in their anagen stage.

 At UPGUYS, we strive to make your life easier by providing effective meds and connecting you with licensed physicians in Canada at any time.
-First step towards dealing with guys' issues — get Upguys updates via our newsletter to stay up to date on the latest research and other ways that might help you.
+The first step towards dealing with guys' issues — get Upguys updates via our newsletter to stay up to date on the latest research and other ways that might help you.
 Up your game!

 If you see that you're shedding too much hair, your hairline is receding, and you see your hair thinning, it's time to take action to stop your hair loss and reverse the process.
 These symptoms may be your first balding signs.